eranishojha/Akaunting-Square-App/README.md

 # Square App
 > Secure payment processing for your invoices

-[Square](https://squareup.com/us/en) is a financial services, merchant services aggregator, and payment company used by 2 million businesses.
+<a href="https://squareup.com/us/en" target="_blank">Square</a> is a financial services, merchant services aggregator, and payment company used by 2 million businesses.

 This app allows your customers to pay their invoices online via Squareup.com, a secure and easy way to accept credit/debit cards online.
 We don't get any commission fees.